weverkley/bucardo_docker_image/README.md

 - **Declarative Configuration**: Define all your databases and synchronization tasks in a single `bucardo.json` file.
 - **Environment Variable Support**: Keep your database passwords secure by loading them from environment variables.
 - **Flexible Sync Definitions**: Sync all tables from a source (`herd`) or specify a list of tables (`tables`).
+- **Detailed Logging**: Control Bucardo's log verbosity to get real-time insight into replication.
+- **Run-Once Mode**: An option to have the container exit automatically after a successful sync, perfect for batch jobs.
 - **Automated Setup**: The container automatically configures Bucardo on startup based on your JSON file.

 ## Usage